codyromano/friend-list/README.md

 ## FAQ

-- Why did you make this?
+- **Why did you make this?**
--- I made this so that I can be better about keeping in touch with people (especially those I don't see often).
+I made this so that I can be better about keeping in touch with people (especially those I don't see often).
 I'm planning to turn it into a touchscreen and put somewhere in the house.

-- Doesn't [insert social media app name] already do this?
+- **Doesn't [insert social media app name] already do this?**
--- Not exactly.
+Not exactly.
 Facebook nudges you toward communicating with particular contacts for its own commercial gain.
-I don't blame them for this, but I want a simple, straightward sorting algorithm based on time.
+I don't blame them for this, but I want a simple, unbiased sorting algorithm.